34th Ohio Infantry Regiment: Organization and service

-The 34th Ohio Infantry Regiment was raised at Camp Lucas near Cincinnati on September 1, 1861.
+The 34th Ohio Infantry Regiment was raised at Camp Lucas near Cincinnati on September 1, 1861 by Abram S. Piatt at his personal expense.
 Most of the recruits came from the western part of the state.
 After training and drilling, the new regiment moved to Camp Dennison on September 1, and then entrained for the front lines, arriving on September 20 at Camp Enyart on the Kanawha River in western Virginia.
 It initially served in the forces under George B. McClellan, and then under a variety of generals for the next two years while engaging in several raids and operations in the region.
 On September 25, 1861, the 34th Ohio won a victory at the Battle of Kanawha Gap near present-day Chapmanville, West Virginia.
 In September 1862, the regiment fought in the Kanawha Valley Campaign of 1862, doing much of the fighting at the Battle of Fayetteville near the New and Kanawha rivers.

 The regiment was mounted during May 1863.
 Colonel John Toland was killed July 18, 1863, in the Wytheville Raid.
 When the regiment's term of enlistment expired late in 1863, the men voted to re-enlist on December 23.
-They were part of Crook's Expedition against the Virginia & Tennessee Railroad in early May and fought in the Battle of Cloyd's Mountain on May 9 and later in the Battle of Cove Mountain and in other smaller engagements in the region.
+They were part of Crook's Expedition against the Virginia & Tennessee Railroad in early May 1864.
+A detachment fought in the Battle of Cloyd's Mountain on May 9, while the main portion of the regiment fought in the Battle of Cove Mountain on May 10.
+There were more smaller engagements in the region.
 The regiment was re-mustered as a veteran regiment on January 19, 1864, and participated in many of the battles of the Valley Campaigns of 1864, including the Battle of Opequon near Winchester, Virginia.

 The 34th Ohio suffered 10 Officers and 120 enlisted men killed in battle or died from wounds, and 130 enlisted men dead from disease for a total of 260 fatalities.
 The much depleted regiment was amalgamated with the 36th Ohio Infantry on February 22, 1865.